 Gender mismatch – What has our research shown?

 As organisational scientists, we were keen to learn more.
-Working alongside one of our pioneering clients, we explored how this under-researched issue showed up in their business.
+We already do a lot of work in the diversity and inclusion (D&I) space, we we teamed up with one of our pioneering clients.
+Together we explored how this under-researched issue showed up in their business.

 Assessing historical data across tens of thousands of employees revealed that month on month, with no exception, individuals that had a mismatch with their manager were taking an average of 0.3 days more absence a month.